SimplyTea/NoteIdentifier/README.md

 Below is an image of the pin layout needed for the software.
 This is the same one as shown in the video, just with different colors for ease.
 ![f73e5390-e2d6-4315-9534-8da1cb6c2630](https://github.com/user-attachments/assets/e76b029a-5981-4e3b-8fb0-73a83ab1bf58)

->[!WARNING]
-> This project has now been archived as of Dec 2nd, 2025, 14:19:13 CST.
-> You may freely use the project under the LICENSE.
-Happy coding!